Intracluster medium: Heating

 Chandra image of the Perseus Cluster's radio lobes.
 These relativistic jets of plasma emit radio waves, are X-ray "cold", and appear as dark patches in stark contrast to the rest of the ICM.

 There are two popular explanations of the mechanisms that prevent the central ICM from cooling: feedback from active galactic nuclei through injection of relativistic jets of plasma and sloshing of the ICM plasma during mergers with subclusters.
 The relativistic jets of material from active galactic nuclei can be seen in images taken by telescopes with high angular resolution such as the Chandra X-ray Observatory.

+Magnetic Field

+Faraday rotation measures (RM) of galaxies in clusters usually show magnetic fields with strengths of a few micro Gauss (μG), but regions with fields of ~10 μG have been observed.
+These fields vary widely throughout the ICM on scales of 100 parsec to 10 kiloparsec.
+By studying RMs at many radii from the cluster center, the magnetic field power spectrum can be modeled as a function of distance from the cluster center and gas density.
+A power law with slope close to the Kolmogorov index can be used to model some clusters, but clusters with shallower slopes have also been observed.